mackelab/figure_tutorial/README.md

 Now, from the commandline, run `invoke convert_to_png_pdf 1`.
 This will convert the `svg` of `fig1` to `pdf` and `png` and save them in the `fig` folder.

 ## Part 4: Syncing the `files` with overleaf from the commandline
 Finally, you will want to upload the `png` and `pdf` to overleaf.
 Again, we would like to do this from the commandline.
 To do so, we can first use `git` to create a local copy of the overleaf project, see [here](https://www.overleaf.com/learn/how-to/Using_Git_and_GitHub).
 Second, we will add a task to our `tasks.py` file which will directly copy the files from our repository folder to the overleaf folder.
-Add the following to `tasks.py`:
+Add the following to `tasks.py` and adapt the `overleaf` variable:
 ```python
 overleaf = "/path/to/your/overleaf"